-We may receive notices from third parties that claim our products infringe their rights.
-From time to time, we receive notice from third parties alleging infringement of their intellectual property rights.
+We have in the past and may in the future receive notices from third parties that claim our products infringe their intellectual property rights.
 We cannot be certain that our technologies and products do not or will not infringe issued patents or other proprietary rights of third parties.